FlorencioFrancisco/Kaffa-Mobile-test/README.md

 This repository contains exercises of the Kaffa's pre-qualification test for Software Developer recruitment process.

 # Instructions
 For all Exercices python 3> is required.
-All exercises except 5 are CLI applications and can bu reun by calling {python file_path/file_name.py} in the command prompt.
+All exercises except 5 are CLI applications and can be run by calling {python file_path/file_name.py} in the command prompt.
 For Exercice 5, 6 and 7 the pakedges Flask, pandas and requests are required, so make sure to install then with {pip install packedge_name}.

 # Instructions for Exercise 5